Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

-\textbf{Summary of Reward Function.} Revisiting our initially defined reward function in Eq. (\ref{eq:reweard}), we substitute the direct response score $S_{R_t}$ with the estimated response score $S_{R_t}'$ defined in Eq. (\ref{eq:ResponseScore}) to achieve a more precise representation.
-The association metric is quantified through Eq. (\ref{eq:Association}).
-Both the latency formulations ($\psi_\text{Local}$ and $\psi_\text{Cloud}$) and usage cost formulations ($\phi_\text{Local}$ and $\phi_\text{Cloud}$) are incorporated as $\psi_{a_t}$ and $\phi_{a_t}$ in the reward function, respectively.
+Recall that in the RCRL framework of \Name, we employ a resource-aware state space $\mathcal{S}^\text{RA}$ to replace the original state space $\mathcal{S}$, thereby enabling the RL policy to explicitly reason about resource availability as defined in Eq.~\eqref{eq:resource_awareness}.
+The action space $\mathcal{A}$ remains unchanged to enable the RL policy to select both the appropriate LLM (on-device vs. cloud) and the relevant modality(ies) for upload.
+Revisiting our initially defined reward function in Eq.~\eqref{eq:reward}, we substitute the direct response score $S_{a_t}$ with the estimated response score $S_{a_t}'$ defined in Eq.~\eqref{eq:ResponseScore} to achieve a more precise representation.
+The association metric is quantified through Eq.~\eqref{eq:Association}.
+Both the latency formulations ($\psi_\text{Device}$ and $\psi_\text{Cloud}$) and usage cost formulations ($\phi_\text{Device}$ and $\phi_\text{Cloud}$) are incorporated as $\psi_{a_t}$ and $\phi_{a_t}$ in the reward function, respectively.
+During training, the RL learner collects on-policy rollouts in this environment, where action-dependent state components evolve deterministically via Eq.~\eqref{eq:resource_awareness}, the task category $n_{t+1}$ is sampled from the empirical distribution of \DatasetName, and the reward at each step is computed via Eq.~\eqref{eq:reward} using the estimated response score in Eq.~\eqref{eq:ResponseScore}, the analytical latency and usage cost in Eqs.~\eqref{eq:LocalLatency}-\eqref{eq:CloudUsageCost}, and the precomputed association in Eq.~\eqref{eq:Association}.
+See Alg.~\ref{alg:system} for the full procedure.